Gizra/og/README.md

 1. Enable the Group and the Group UI modules.
 2. Create a new content type via admin/structure/types/add.
-Call it "Group", and click on tab "Organic group" then define it to be of Group type.
+Call it "Group", and click on tab "Organic groups" then define it to be of Group type.
 3. Create a second content type.
-Call it "Group content", and click on tab "Organic group" then set it to be of Group content type.
+Call it "Group content", and click on tab "Organic groups" then set it to be of Group content type.
 4. Add a Group by going to node/add/group.
 Call it First group.
 5. Add a Group Content by going to node/add/group-content.
 In the Groups audience field, select First group.
 In the group content view a link was